 Going gluten free doesn’t mean missing out on your favorite treats… Get this fabulous gluten free cherry pie recipe that will take you back!

 Have you been hankering for a really, really crust recipe to make an amazing gluten free cherry pie?
 Or even better, a cool dozen baby gluten free cherry pies? :) Because I can tell you that I HAVE.

 I’ve been straight obsessed with cherry pie since I was a kid.
-My sister and I piled into the back of my grandparents’ pick up truck they filled with these cool folding pillow chairs that turned into beds and lots and LOTS of pillows.
-The truck was covered with what my family called the “turtle shell”but I think most people call them campers.
+My sister and I piled into the back of my grandparents’ pick up truck.
+They filled with these cool folding pillow chairs that turned into beds and lots and LOTS of pillows.
+It was cool :) The truck was covered with what my family called the “turtle shell”but I think most people call them campers.
 We drove over 2 days from Texas to California making a stop at Circus Circus in Las Vegas where I got one of those cool mini pianos that no doubt drove my family nuts as I dinged out “Twinkle, Twinkle”.